mitogh/dotfiles/README.md

 # .[files] #

-This repo is for have a snapshot of all the important configuration file and for the record of each one.
+Personal configuration files, to have a backup of this config files.
+Everything is done under 100% personal preferences.